• Skip to primary navigation

 • Alternative defrosting method if not a fan of a microwave: Preheat oven to 350 F. Once the oven is hot, add frozen calamari to the oven safe skillet (no oil necessary).
 Reheat for 10 to 15 minutes until juices are released.
 Remove from the oven.
 DO NOT BOIL.

 • Meanwhile add the chopped onion and garlic and cook until transparent for about 5 minutes.
-Add bell peppers, paprika and cayenne and cook, stirring, until, about 5 more minutes.
+Add bell peppers, paprika and chili pepper and cook, stirring, until, about 5 more minutes.
 Carefully add the white wine and deglaze.

 • Now add your precooked calamari to the pan and season generously with salt and pepper.
 Cook over moderately high heat until browned, about 5-6 minutes.
 Flip the calamari and cook for 5 minutes longer.